ManarShahin48/Investigate-a-Dataset/README.md

 # Investigate-a-Dataset
-the second project for FWD Scholarship from the ministry of communications in Data Analysis Professional Nanodegree Program
+The second project for FWD Scholarship from the ministry of communications in Data Analysis Professional Nanodegree Program